‹ Back to The Vine

 4. Review the offer and negotiate terms

 Your application is unlikely to get rejected if your business meets all the lender requirements.
-Once approved, review the terms of the credit line offer, like your credit limit, interest rates (are they fixed or variable?), fees (see details below), repayment schedule, and any late payment penalties.
+Once approved, review the terms of the credit line offer, such as your credit limit, whether your interest rates are fixed or variable, fees, repayment schedule, and any late payment penalties.
 Before accepting, negotiate terms so your line of credit can best benefit your business, particularly if you have above-average financials or competitive offers from other lenders.

 5. Know the total cost of interest and fees

 There are many different fees associated with a business line of credit.
 It’s important to understand the full amount you’ll be paying to the lender to avoid costly impacts to revenue or late payments.
-To start, your simple interest rate is the interest you’ll pay on top of the loan amount.
-So if you draw $10,000 with a 1% simple interest rate, you’ll repay $10,000 plus $100 in interest fees.
+To start, your simple interest rate is the interest you’ll pay on top of the amount you borrow.
+So if you draw $10,000 with a 1% simple interest rate, you’ll repay $10,000 plus $100 in interest.

 Here are some of the most common fees that lenders charge to use a business line of credit:

-1. Draw fees are charged on each draw you make, and cost between one and two percent of the total draw amount.
+1. Draw fees: charged on each draw you make, typically between 1–2% of the draw amount.

-3. Maintenance fees are charged monthly to cover the lender’s costs of keeping your line of credit open.
+3. Maintenance fees: a monthly fee to cover the lender’s cost of keeping your credit line open.

-5. Prepayment fees are charged if you pay your draws off early, and range from 3–5% percent of the loan amount.
-Online lenders usually don’t charge prepayment fees.
+5. Prepayment fees: charged if you pay your balance off early (usually 3–5% of the amount).
+Most online lenders don’t charge prepayment fees.

-6. Origination fees are charged when the line of credit is opened.
+6. Origination fees: a one-time fee when the line of credit is opened.

 Apply for a Bluevine Line of Credit in minutes to get financing that’s tailored to your business needs.